sooriyaarachchi/pybites.github.io-src/content/codechallenge45.md

 ## The Challenge

->Note: Use Google Translate to translate the below Spanish links into English if you need to.

 The challenge is to use TDD of course but to make what?
-Rather than leave this open ended, we’re going to ask you to use TDD while solving a problem demo’d in the [PyConEs 2016 Introduction to TDD Workshop](https://github.com/aleasoluciones/pycones2016)!
+Rather than leave this open ended, we’re going to ask you to use TDD while solving a problem demo’d in the [PyConEs 2016 Introduction to TDD Workshop](https://github.com/aleasoluciones/pycones2016) (luckily there is [Google translate](https://translate.googleusercontent.com/translate_c?depth=1&rurl=translate.google.com&sl=auto&sp=nmt4&tl=en&u=https://github.com/aleasoluciones/pycones2016&usg=ALkJrhi1AQ1pIyVxIIeAOIPfiRsco7o2cw)).

-[FizzBuzz](http://www.solveet.com/exercises/Kata-FizzBuzz/11) is a simple problem wherein your program will print the numbers from 1 to 100.
+[FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) is a simple problem wherein your program will print the numbers from 1 to 100.
 The tricky part is that if a number being printed is divisible by 3, the program returns “Fizz” instead of the number.

 Likewise, print “Buzz” for any number divisible by 5 and “FizzBuzz” for any number divisible by 3 and 5.

-It’s a simple problem to solve with code which is why it’s an **excellent** use case for TDD!
+It’s a simple problem to solve with code - although [you might be surprised](https://blog.codinghorror.com/why-cant-programmers-program/) (interviewers stay tuned) - which is why it’s an **excellent** use case to focus on TDD!

 Code a solution to the FizzBuzz problem using TDD and the challenge is complete.
 Make sure to PR your solution *and* your test file.